Can Large Language Models Serve as Data Analysts? A Multi-Agent Assisted Approach for Qualitative Data Analysis

 \section{Research Method}

-This research aims to investigate the efficacy of LLMs in automating and enhancing qualitative data analysis in SE.
-Our methodology is structured into several key phases, each designed to rigorously test and analyze the capabilities of LLMs in this context.
-Below we discuss how our LLM based multi agent model collaborate with each other and perform such tasks.
-We formulate the following research questions (RQs):
+This research aims to investigate the efficiency of LLMs to assist qualitative data analysis in SE.
+Our methodology is structured into two phases, each designed to test and analyze the capabilities of LLMs in this context.
+Below we discuss how our LLM-based multi-agent system performs qualitative analysis tasks.